modelon-community/impact-client-python/docs/source/setup.rst

     Enter JupyterHub API token:

-When the token has been entered the first time, it will be stored and used in future requests, and the prompt will not be shown again.
-To view a list of active tokens or revoke active tokens, the user can go to the JupyterHub token manager (located at <JupyterHub url>/token).
+When the token has been entered the first time, it will be stored and used in future requests, and the prompt will not be shown again.To view a list of active tokens or revoke active tokens, the user can go to the JupyterHub token manager (located at <JupyterHub url>/token).
-Revoking the token will cause the prompt to be shown again and a new token needs to be created.
+Revoking the token will cause the prompt to be shown again and a new token needs to be created. following the section :ref:`below<Authentication with API keys>`.
+For non-interactive usage, the API token can be set as the ``JUPYTERHUB_API_TOKEN`` environment variable.

-Once the JupyterHub API has been authenticated, the user need to authenticate the client for Modelon Impact following the section :ref:`below<Authentication with API keys>`.
+Once the JupyterHub API has been authenticated, the user need to authenticate the client for Modelon Impact

-For non-interactive usage, the API token can be set as the ``MODELON_IMPACT_JUPYTERHUB_CLIENT_API_TOKEN`` environment variable.

 Authentication with API keys
 ****************************